Lars418/chromeExtensionExamples/developerPrivate/README.md

 # developerPrivate API

-Beside normal APIs Chrome uses some special APIS internally.
-One of these is the `developerPrivate` API, which grants access to special developer features.
+Beside normal APIs Chrome uses some special ("private") ones internally.
+One of these is the `developerPrivate` API, which grants access to features regarding extensions.

 ## API reference